Bigconfig

 Define tags to deploy metrics on a dynamic set of columns.
 You can also use tags to select columns that will be used as row creation times across multiple tables.
 For example, you may want to tag all ID columns for format, duplicate and NULL monitoring.
 Alternatively, you may want to tag an important schema or collection of tables for analytics monitoring.

 The tag_definitions module consists of many tag_ids which are defined by one or more column_selectors.
 Tag_ids must be unique in the workspace. column_selectors can be defined by name, using fully qualified column names including source, schema, table, and column, or they can be defined by column type.
 You can use wildcards in column_selectors defined by name.
+Users can also combine exclusions with names to define a reduced set of column_selectors.

 Note that you can combine column selectors in tag definitions to create AND requirements.
 The example below selects all columns in analytics_warehouse.*.*.* AND have type INT